Radio emission from beyond the light cylinder in millisecond pulsars: Description of pulsar profiles and RVM fitting

 \subsubsection{J0605+3757}

 The radio profile consists of a strong double-peaked feature and a weak disjoint, trailing component with little polarization.
 The wide gamma-ray profile overlaps largely with both the strong radio component and the weak component.
-Fitting an RVM to the PAs in the strong feature suggests an improbable solution of an aligned rotator with an inner line of sight.
+The PA is relatively flat at first, rising later on, making an RVM fit difficult.
 If all the radio components are from the LC as suggested by the alignment the RVM is likely not the right description.